bat-z/bat-z/README.md

-★  loud & nasty noises
+3.  loud & nasty noises

-anti vs pro/dark/comship wars.
+4. anti vs pro/dark/comship wars.
 No, i don’t like dark/proshippers.
 I also don’t want to be labeled as anti ;-;

+ 5. drama. im fine with ppl talking about it just dont drag me in.

-demonizing BPD and NPD.
+6. demonizing BPD and NPD.

-tone tags.
+7. tone tags.
 Some of them are fine

-The word "kinnie," I don't know it gives a mixed feeling and I don't like it.
+8. The word "kinnie," I don't know it gives a mixed feeling and I don't like it.
 I have no problem with the fictionkin community using tho

-Self/Yumeshippers community + nonsharing users. sorry, they scares me😞
+9. Self/Yumeshippers community + nonsharing users. sorry, they scares me😞

-DC New 52.
+10. DC New 52.
 I don’t care if ppl liked it.
 We have different opinions

-fake claimers